ryanlevy/ITensorEntropyTools.jl/Readme.md

-# ITensorEntropyTools.jl
+# ITensorTreeEntropyTools.jl

-A set of tools designed to compute entanglement entropy of a MPS.
+A set of tools designed to compute entanglement entropy of a tree tensor network.

 ## Examples
-Consider some MPS `p`.
+Consider some tree tensor network `p`.

-The standard way to calculate the entanglement entropy would be a bipartition cut between two regions, which you get from `ee_bipartite(p, cut)`.
+The standard way to calculate the entanglement entropy would be a bipartition cut between two regions, which you get from `ee_bipartite(p, i=>j)`, specifying which edge(s) to cut along.

 However, we generally want to obtain a density matrix of some `region` of sites.
 We can do this by tracing out all the sites or if the region is contiguous tracing out the sites leaving the bond or link dimensions.
 The function `ee_region` will somewhat automatically determine the best way to do this for you